Ewen Henderson (musician): Musical career

 Since 2021, Henderson has also been working as a broadcaster, notably on BBC Radio Scotland's Piping Sounds programme and BBC Radio nan Gàidheal's Crùnluath.
 These shows won the award for Trad Music in the Media at the 2024 Scots Trad Music Awards.

-Ewen's most recent solo album, "Lèirsinn - Perception" was named as one of the best Folk Albums of 2024 by The Scotsman newspaper.
+Henderson's most recent solo album, "Lèirsinn - Perception" was named as one of the best Folk Albums of 2024 by The Scotsman newspaper.

+Married to Maria in 2019, the couple have three children together.

 A keen follower of the sport shinty, he has played for Glasgow University Shinty Club.